microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/New-MgTeamChannelMessage.md

 	Reactions = @(
 	)
 }
-New-MgTeamChannelMessage -TeamId $teamId -ChannelId $channelId -BodyParameter $params
+New-MgBetaTeamChannelMessage -TeamId $teamId -ChannelId $channelId -BodyParameter $params
 ```
-This example shows how to use the New-MgTeamChannelMessage Cmdlet.
+This example shows how to use the New-MgBetaTeamChannelMessage Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).